alloy-js/alloy-js.github.io/about.md

 Alloy visualization capabilities and a robust platform for the development of domain specific visualizations of Alloy instances.

-Sterling originates with a smaller project, [Alloy Instances](https://alloy-js.herokuapp.com/), which allows users to export XML files from Alloy and develop custom visualizations in the browser.
+The idea for Sterling was sparked by discussions at the 2018 Workshop on the Future of Alloy.
+Initial ideas were put to the test in [Alloy Instances](https://alloy-js.herokuapp.com/), which allows users to export XML files from Alloy and develop custom visualizations in the browser.
 The Alloy Instances tool provides a styling language and sharing platform that is useful for development of visualizations once a model has been